Wildhoney/Standalone/README.md

 ### Passing JSON Structure

-As invoking `setAttribute` on your component causes React to re-render your component, it may be useful to supply a JSON payload to your component instead &mdash; especially if you're defining a multitude of attributes &mdash; which also helps with performance as you would only need one `setAttribute` to upload many props and re-render.
+As invoking `setAttribute` on your component causes React to re-render your component, it may be useful to supply a JSON payload to your component instead &mdash; especially if you're defining a multitude of attributes; this also helps with performance as you would only need one `setAttribute` to update many props and re-render.

 By defining a schema you can specify an attribute that will be parsed as JSON.